rking8888/kotkl-next/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## Yahoo Fantasy Integration (Phase 1) Live!
+## Yahoo Fantasy Integration (Phase 2) Live!

-In order to use the fantasy integration, you will need to visit /api/auth.
-If prompted, allow the app to access Yahoo sports.
-The app should then bring you back to the home page.

-You should now be authorized to access the yahoo api.
-Our app is mapped to all the yahoo api endpoints found here: [Yahoo Fantasy API](https://yfantasysandbox.herokuapp.com/)
+Follow the instructions below to authorize the Yahoo API.
+Note that there are different instructions for doing this locally vs. on preview/production.

 ### Authorizing Yahoo Fantasy API